- Who are you?

 - No – you must….

-We’re a collective who saw a gap in the New Zealand political blogosphere and decided that we should have a go at filling it here at The Standard blog site.
+We’re a cooperative who saw a gap in the New Zealand political blogosphere and decided that we should have a go at filling it here at The Standard blog site.
 We write here in our personal capacities and the opinions that are expressed on the blog are individual unless expressly stated otherwise (see the policy).
 We do not write on behalf of any organization.
 Legally this website is owned by The Standard Trust, an entity set up by the authors to own The Standard’s url and handle any advertising revenue.

 The Standard newspaper – from where our masthead comes – was founded by labour movement activists in the 1930s.
 They used it as a vehicle to share their views with a broader audience – a perspective they felt the mainstream media was representing poorly.
 We think the same is true today.